-This study employed a quantitative closed-ended questionnaire followed by open-ended questions in the virtual Focus Group Discussion (FGD) to expand evidence and improve the credibility of the findings from one method with the results from the other.
-The closed-ended questionnaire was adapted from the University Research Development Center (URDC) of USL.
+In this study, a quantitative closed-ended questionnaire was employed followed by open-ended questions in the virtual Focus Group Discussion (FGD) to expand evidence and improve the credibility of the findings from one method with the results from the other.
+The closed-ended questionnaire was adapted from the University Research Development Center (URDC) of University of Saint Louis Tuguegarao.
 The research tool was based on the Commission on Higher Education Memorandum Order (CMO) No. 104 series of 2017, titled Revised Guidelines for the Philippines' Student Internship (SIPP).